layer5labs/kanvas-snapshot/README.md

   <a href="https://github.com/actions/typescript-action/actions"><img alt="typescript-action status" src="https://github.com/actions/typescript-action/workflows/build-test/badge.svg"></a>
 </p> -->

-# Create a JavaScript Action using TypeScript

-Use this template to bootstrap the creation of a TypeScript action.:rocket:

-This template includes compilation support, tests, a validation workflow, publishing, and versioning guidance.

-If you are new, there's also a simpler introduction.
-See the [Cypress test Sumary](https://github.com/layer5labs/cypress-test-summary)

 ## Code in Main

 > First, you'll need to have a reasonably modern version of `node` handy.
 This won't work with versions older than 9, for instance.